LordIdra/transfer-window-old/plan.md

 [x] Orbit tessellation
 [x] Add time in toolbar
 [x] Move toolbar to better location
+[X] Draw burn segments
+[x] Better algorithm for segment colors
-[ ] Figure out how to draw orbit direction symbols for adjusting burn [ ] Draw symbols prograde, retrograde, radial in and radial out [ ] Figure out how to detect if user is dragging a symbol (dot product?)
+[x] API to add and execute burns using simple integrator [ ] Function to recalculate trajectory so we can redraw vessel trajectory as burn is created [ ] Figure out how to draw orbit direction symbols for adjusting burn [ ] Draw symbols prograde, retrograde, radial in and radial out [ ] Figure out how to detect if user is dragging a symbol (dot product?)
 [ ] Icon to indicate burn position
 [ ] Snap to burn icon instead of orbit point
-[ ] API to add and execute burns using simple integrator [ ] Function to recalculate trajectory so we can redraw vessel trajectory as burn is created [ ] When symbol clicked, adjust parameters of the burn
+[ ] When symbol clicked, adjust parameters of the burn

 I am going to quit coding and go live in a hut in the woods tracker